njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ### Monthly Trends

-Monthly success rates range from 48.8% in August to 64.0% in June.
-A broad seasonal pattern is visible: rates rise from January (53.3%) through June (63.2%), remain elevated through September (61.6%), then fall toward year-end, reaching 50.0% in December.

-Two months stand out as anomalies. **August drops to 48.2%** — a 13.5-percentage-point decline from July — and **May dips to 53.5%** after April's 59.0%.
-The summer dip in August likely reflects reduced backer attention during holiday periods.
-The May dip is less readily explained and may reflect sample noise.

-> **Practical implication:** Campaigns launched between June and September, or in April, tend to outperform the annual average.
-August and December represent the weakest windows in this dataset.
+From the monthly data, a broad seasonal pattern is visible in which success rates steadily rise from January through June, remain elevated through September, then gradually decline toward year-end.
+Despite this pattern, August and May both experience anomalous drops in success rates.
+The dip in August likely reflects reduced backer attention during the late summer, but the May dip is less readily explained and may reflect sample noise.
+Particularly, campaigns launched in June, July, September, or November tend to outperform the annual average, 57.3%, with August and December representing the weakest windows for success.

 ### Day of Week